 Many foreign nationals seek out temporary work visas that allow them to be employed by a company for a specific amount of time.
 Any foreign nationals who want to apply for a temporary work visa must first have their potential employer file a petition with the United States Citizenship and Immigration Services (USCIS).

 Numerous temporary work visas exist, and sorting through the categories and requirements may be difficult.
 It can be a wise idea to seek out aid from an immigration attorney.
 Anaheim Immigration Attorney Fady Eskandar can help you file and process your work visa application.
-Contact our offices today for a free consultation about your case!
+Contact our office today for a free consultation about your case!

 H-1B Visas for Professional Workers in Specialty Occupations